Frictionless authentication

 ts

-To verify the JWT, follow the steps in Verifying JWTs.
+To verify the JWT, follow the steps in JSON Web Tokens.
 If the JWT is valid, you will end up with an object that contains the ID of the user and their team.

 When the user opens the app for the first time, use the ID of the user and their team to create a user record in the backend's database.
 This is essentially a registration process, except that it's invisible to the user — an account is created for them in the app's backend when all they've done is access the app.